danbev/learning-ai/notes/ggml.md

 ```

 ### Tensors
-A tensor in GGML is defined in ggml.h in the struct `ggml_tensor`:
+Is a tensor in GGML which is defined in ggml.h in the struct `ggml_tensor`:
 ```c
     struct ggml_tensor {
         enum ggml_type type;